pstringe/Research-Development-and-Applications/Directed Intelligence Program/Demiurgic Programs/On Religion.md

 0. The mechanism by which a deity, such as a god, a spirit or a demon, may be evinced is no different from the mechanism by which all phenomena are evinced (T).

-1. I attempt to describe this mechanism in [[Mechanics of Evidence Generation]].
+1. I attempt to describe this mechanism in [[Mechanics and Elucidation of Evidence]].
 For most people, the generation of evidence that supports a given proposition requires the acceptance of the proposition (T).

 2. It is easy for a person to dismiss another person's religion as false if they've not accepted accepted the propositions of that religion's doctrine (T).